isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

-`Objectivity Principle`: Records must be based on verifiable, unbiased evidence `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received `Cost principle`: Assets are recorded at their purchase cost, not at market value
+`Objectivity Principle`: Records must be based on verifiable, unbiased evidence `Revenue Recognition Principle`: Revenue is recorded when earned, not when cash is received `Cost principle`: Assets are recorded at their purchase cost, not at market value `Common Shareholder`: Someone who owns common stock in a corporation.
+They have voting rights, can receive dividends, benefit from capital gains, have limited liability